Outgoing Comoros leader Azali looks set to win new term - Journal du Cameroun

-Polls opened Sunday in the tiny archipelago of Comoros, with President Azali Assoumani widely expected to win a new term in an election that rivals say has been hijacked.
+Voters on the tiny archipelago of Comoros went to the polls on Sunday, with President Azali Assoumani widely expected to win a new term in an election that rivals say has been hijacked.

+The main opposition alleged that irregularities at several polling stations reported by the electoral commission amounted to a “coup d’etat” and called for public “resistance”.

+“We candidates declare the current government illegitimate… (we) call on the people to resist and mobilise against it,” the head of the Union of the Opposition group, former deputy president Soihili Mohamed told journalists on Moroni island.

 “We need real change in this country, not empty words.
-We need peace, security and progress,” said Mohamed Chaine, 38, one of the first to vote in the capital, Moroni.
+We need peace, security and progress,” said Mohamed Chaine, 38, an early voter in the capital Moroni.

 “I hope my choice will be respected,” said Allaoui Elarif, 70.
 “I don’t expect any trouble, demonstrations here.
 It is afterwards, at the election commission where I am afraid they will cheat.”

-Huge campaign pictures of Azali, 60, emblazon the whitewashed walls of the capital Moroni and along roads on the three islands of Grande Comore, Anjouan and Moheli.
+Huge campaign posters emblazoned with the face of Azali, 60, cover the whitewashed walls in the capital Moroni and line roads on the three islands of Grande Comore, Anjouan and Moheli.

-Those of his rivals are minute — a comparison that seems to speak eloquently for their chances.

-The Supreme Court has barred the bid of some of Azali’s major rivals, including former president Ahmed Abdallah Sambi, accused of corruption.
+The Supreme Court has barred some of Azali’s major rivals, including former president Ahmed Abdallah Sambi, accused of corruption, from running.

 In a pre-election visit to Anjouan, Azali oozed confidence and burst out laughing when asked about defeat.